Is H3o+ An Acid Or Base

 Strong acids completely dissociate in water, meaning they donate all their protons to form hydronium ions.
 Examples of strong acids include hydrochloric acid (HCl), sulfuric acid (H2SO4), and nitric acid (HNO3).

-For example, hydrochloric acid dissociates as follows:
+To give you an idea, hydrochloric acid dissociates as follows:

 HCl + H2O → H3O+ + Cl-